French fancy? Deschamps can see Mourinho managing in Ligue 1

 Didier Deschamps believes Jose Mourinho could be tempted to join a French team at some stage in the future.

-Having won domestic titles in England, Italy and Spain already in his coaching career, Manchester United's Portuguese manager has recently been linked with big-spending Paris Saint-Germain.
+Having won domestic titles in Portugal, England, Italy and Spain already in his coaching career, Manchester United's manager has recently been linked with big-spending Paris Saint-Germain.

 The Ligue 1 side have the financial muscle to tempt Mourinho, but current PSG boss Unai Emery has yet to taste defeat this season and has already steered the club through to the knockout stages of the Champions League.